 Do you want a chance to win $1,000 and be published in ALSA's Academic Journal?
 Enter into the National Essay Competition (NEC) for you chance to win!

-The NEC is open to all Australian law students.
+The NEC is open to current Australian LLB or JD students.
 Students are encouraged to submit an academic paper between 3,000 and 12,000 words on any legal issue.

-The winner will receive a prize of $1,000.
-The top four papers will also receive national exposure in the 2016 Australian Law Students’ Association Academic Journal which is distributed to all Australian law student societies.
+The winner will be announced at the ALSA July Conference and will receive a prize of $1,000.
+The top four papers will also receive national exposure in the Australian Law Students’ Association Academic Journal which is distributed to all Australian law student societies.

-Please note that any original work contained in the essays linked above remain the intellectual property of the authors.
+Please note that any original work contained in the essays linked above remains the intellectual property of the authors.
 These essays must not be copied or distributed without the consent of the author.